 June 2018 “The Law and You”

-16 July, 2018Commercial Law & Business TransactionsCommunity SupportDispute Resolution, Insolvency and LitigationEstate Planning, Wills, Trusts & SuperannuationFamily LawNews & UpdatesProperty Law, Development & Conveyancing
+16 July, 2018Commercial Law & Business TransactionsCommunity SupportDispute Resolution, Insolvency and LitigationEstate Planning, Estate Administration and Disputes, Trusts and SuperannuationFamily LawNews & UpdatesProperty Law, Development & Conveyancing

 “The Law and You”

 Every Tuesday at 9.30am Gold Coast’s 4CRB community radio station broadcasts a legal talk back program.
 In June 2018 the show’s regular host John Fradgley Head of Bell Legal Group’s Wills, Trusts and Estate Planning Department was on holiday.
 Margaret Miller, partner of Bell Legal Group stepped in to answer callers’ questions about “The Law and You”.

 See below the topics discussed by Margaret and click the link to listen to that week’s show.